monsterkrampe/crystal/concepts/char/about.md

 ## Properties methods

-Crystal has a few methods that can be used to get information about a Char, like if it is a number or a letter, or if it is uppercase or lowercase.
+Crystal has a few methods for getting information about a Character, such as whether it is a number or a letter or whether it is uppercase or lowercase.
-Here is a list of some of the methods, for a full list see the [Char API][char-api]:
+Here is a list of some of the methods, for a complete list see the [Char API][char-api]:

 | Method                           | Description                                          |
 | -------------------------------- | ---------------------------------------------------- |